Cordée de la Réussite "Languages and Cultures of the World"

 Meeting with students and alumni

-Actions in support of career guidance
+Actions to support career guidance

-As part of La Cordée, we're offering all high schools the opportunity to have students speak at the career guidance days they organize, giving all students in these establishments, and not just the roped-in students, the chance to discover Inalco and its courses.
+As part of La Cordée, we are offering all high schools the opportunity to have students speak at the career guidance days they organize, giving all students in these establishments, and not just roped-in students, the chance to discover Inalco and its courses.
 Through our intervention, we will also raise students' awareness of the requirements and methods of studying languages and humanities at university: indeed, their lack of understanding all too often puts new first-year students in difficulty.

 Specific support, based on voluntary participation, will be offered to roped high school students during the "Portes Ouvertes" organized by Inalco at the beginning of 2025, in order to best support their orientation project.